pius/rdf-inference/README.markdown

 1. **Make Sure You've Got the Dependencies installed**

-Pomegranate depends on Ruleby (http://ruleby.org).
+RDF-Inference depends on Ruleby (http://ruleby.org).

   > sudo gem install ruleby

 2. **Clone the Repository and Install the Gem from Source**

-  > git clone git://github.com/pius/pomegranate.git
+  > git clone git://github.com/pius/rdf-inference.git
-  > cd pomegranate
+  > cd rdf-inference
-  > gem build pomegranate.gemspec
+  > gem build rdf-inference.gemspec
-  > sudo gem install pomegranate
+  > sudo gem install rdf-inference

 3. **Require the gem in your code, play with it**

-For usage, the best thing is to click through the [documentation](http://pius.github.com/pomegranate).
+For usage, the best thing is to click through the [documentation](http://pius.github.com/rdf-inference).
 I tried to make it really thorough.
 If you need more guidance, check out the specs, which demonstrate precisely how to instantiate triples and run the inferencing engine.

 4. **Contribute!**

-Fork my repository (http://github.com/pius/pomegranate), make some changes, and send along a pull request!
+Fork my repository (http://github.com/pius/rdf-inference), make some changes, and send along a pull request!

 The best way to contribute is to add a unit test for a specific OWL property that does not parse and then add (and/or tweak) rules such that your new test case plus all the others pass.